wood1466/analysis-whitewater-basin-mn-sedimentation-surveys-jjwood/README.md

   <img width="656" height="300" alt="Screenshot 2025-08-29 at 12 53 33 PM" src="https://github.com/user-attachments/assets/65468943-a5fc-4a23-af77-b27a45d11163" />
 <p/>

 Typically, transects in the Whitewater Watershed extend in a line directly between (and often beyond) its two monuments.
 On the left map below, this is labeled the *expected trace*.
-Occassionally, monuments were shifted off of the actual line, the *measured trace*.
-In the example below, the monument was established 10 ft East of the measured transect.
+Occassionally, monuments were shifted off of the actual measured line, the *shifted trace*.
+In the example below, the monument was established 10 ft East of the measured line.

 <p align="center">
   <img width="6781" height="3474" alt="Digitizer2" src="https://github.com/user-attachments/assets/2a631dcb-6f9e-4aa8-b27a-136c8a4abb1f" />